-Elm Class Reception and Year 1 Year 1 p begin to follow the rules and routines explain who or what they are responsible for in their classroom explain what 'rules' mean and how they help all of us explain why it is important for them to carry out classroom responsibilities and what happens responsibilities are not carried out mer Wider World explain the reasons for rules , know right from wrong and try to behave accordingly describe some ways of they are looked after and how they look after others name a range of different jobs that people in the local community do and describe the work they do and how it helps others Wid • identify the different groups they belong to (e.g. friends, class, year group, faith) • identify the different roles within groups (e.g. friend, pupil, member, leader, teacher) Sum develop a basic understanding of what it means to be 'unique' explain what it means to be 'unique' - there is only one of something, and not one thing exactly the same exists anywhere in the world recognise they are unique - there is no-one exactly like them and identify things they think are unique in or special about themselves Living describe what the local environment is like describe what makes the local environment pleasant / not so pleasant identify what we can do / not do to help care for the school and home environment know that we use money to buy things identify how money is obtained (won, borrowed, found, earned, presents) explain where money can be stored to keep it safe understand that things they own were bought identify why someone might want to spend their money
+Class 1 Reception, Year 1 and Year 2 Reception Year 1 Year 2 begin to follow the rules and routines explain who or what they are responsible for in their classroom explain what 'rules' mean and how they help all of us explain why it is important for them to carry out classroom responsibilities and what happens responsibilities are not carried out give reasons for why it is a shared responsibility to contribute to the classroom and school life and identify the different contributions that pupils make explain how class/group rules help them to learn and make the classroom a safe place explain the reasons for rules , know right from wrong and try to behave accordingly describe some ways of they are looked after and how they look after others name a range of different jobs that people in the local community do and describe the work they do and how it helps others identify some of their essential needs and how they are met by others and by themselves identify people who work in the community and what their roles are Summer Living in the Wider World identify the different groups they belong to (e.g. friends, class, year group, faith) identify the different roles within groups (e.g. friend, pupil, member, leader, teacher) identify the range of groups they belong to (friends, class, year group, faith) and explain their own and others' roles within the groups describe how it feels to be a member of a group develop a basic understanding of what it means to be 'unique' explain what it means to be 'unique' - there is only one of something, and not one thing exactly the same exists anywhere in the world recognise they are unique - there is no-one exactly like them and identify things they think are unique or special about themselves identify common likes / dislikes or other similarities between themselves and others explain what they share in common with someone else, even if, at first they thought they were only differences identify that people living in the UK come from different places and origins describe what the local environment is like describe what makes the local environment pleasant / not so pleasant identify what we can do / not do to help care for the school and home environment give examples of some of the problems that might occur in the school environments (e.g. litter, damage, neglect) give examples of different ways that the school environment can be improved (e.g. signposting, litter picking/tidy, bins, benches, tree planting, swings, playing areas) explain the shared responsibility we have to take care of our school environments for others know that we use money to buy things identify how money is obtained (won, borrowed, found, earned, presents) explain where money can be stored to keep it safe describe different kinds of money (coins and paper) and different ways of paying for things (cheques, cards, online) understand that things they own were bought identify why someone might want to spend their money give examples of some of the choices they might make about spending or saving money